Overview of the MBNA Rewards Platinum Plus® Mastercard®

-- 4 points†† for every $1 spent on eligible gas, groceries and restaurant purchases during the first 90 days, and 2 points‡ for every $1 spent on eligible gas, groceries and restaurant purchases thereafter ($5,000 annual cap on each category).
+- Earn 4 points†† for every $1 spent on eligible restaurant, grocery, digital media, membership and household utility purchases during the first 90 days, and 2 points‡ for every $1 spent on eligible purchases in those categories thereafter – in both cases, these earn rates apply until $10,000 is spent annually in the applicable category.
 1 point‡ for every $1 spent on all other eligible purchases

-- 5,000 bonus points†† after you make $500 or more in eligible purchases within the first 90 days of your account opening
+- 5,000 bonus points†† ($25 in cash back value) after you make $500 or more in eligible purchases within the first 90 days of your account opening

-- 5,000 bonus points†† once enrolled for paperless e-statements within the first 90 days of account opening
+- 5,000 bonus points††($25 in cash back value) once enrolled for paperless e-statements within the first 90 days of account opening

-- Redeem points‡ for travel, cash back, brand-name merchandise, gift cards from participating retailers, and charitable donations
+- Redeem points‡ for cash back, brand-name merchandise, gift cards from participating retailers, charitable donations, and travel.

 - No annual fee